 Coming into the park, I had the vague idea that I would spend the first part of the day in Disneyland and end it in Disneyland’s cooler, older sister, California Adventure.
-I had some vague ideas of the rides I wanted to hit, based on recommendations from various lady traveler Facebook groups I’m in, but hadn’t really developed a plan as to how to squeeze everything in.
+I had a loose idea of the rides I wanted to hit, but hadn’t really developed a plan as to how to squeeze everything in.

 At the beginning of the day, I basically made a list of all the rides I wanted to try in Disneyland and, based on my priorities, zig-zagged around the park, without any regard to the ride’s geographic location.
-This, my friends, was incredibly dumb and was definitely my biggest mistake while at the park.
+This was incredibly dumb and definitely my biggest mistake while at the resort.

 While Disneyland itself is not that big, it’s absolutely brimming with shops and restaurants and characters, all built in concentric circles (check out a map here), so it may be unsurprising to hear that it is epically easy to get pretty turned around in the park.

-In my opinion, the south and southwest portion of park is pretty disproportionately stocked with the more adult-friendly rides, like Space Mountain, Indiana Jones Adventure, and Big Thunder Mountain Railroad, so it’s best to hit these areas up early before the park gets more crowded (and HOT) as the day wears on.
+In my opinion, the south and southwest portion of park is pretty disproportionately stocked with the more adult-friendly rides, like Space Mountain, Indiana Jones Adventure, Star Tours- the Adventure Continues, and Big Thunder Mountain Railroad, so it’s best to hit these areas up early before the park gets more crowded (and HOT) as the day wears on.

 5. Single rider lines are your new best friends.